For Students

 How is the curriculum structured?
 Is it online or in person?

-We believe midwifery cannot be learned entirely through a screen; it is a relational, hands-on craft.
-Our program utilizes a hybrid model.
-Theoretical coursework, foundational maternal-child health studies, and policy modules are completed online and via independent study.
-However, intensive hands-on clinical skills labs, community circles, and practical workshops take place in person right here in Birmingham.
+Midwifery can't be learned entirely through a screen.
+It's a hands-on craft, so our program runs hybrid.
+Coursework, maternal-child health fundamentals, and policy modules happen online and through independent study.
+The hands-on parts, clinical skills labs, community circles, and workshops happen in person, right here in Birmingham.

 How do clinical apprenticeships work?

-You will be paired with experienced preceptors to gain hands-on, out-of-hospital clinical experience.
-You will progress from an observer to an active assistant, and finally to a primary student under direct supervision, charting and managing prenatal care, births, and postpartum windows.
+You'll be paired with an experienced preceptor to get real, out-of-hospital clinical experience.
+You'll move from observer to active assistant, then to primary student under direct supervision, charting and managing prenatal care, births, and postpartum.

 Does this program prepare me for certification?